UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/activity.rst.txt

 Activity
 ########

-Once you've completed the lcoking activity from the lesson content, get ready to give a demo!
+Once you've completed the locking activity described in the lesson content, review your work.
+Then get ready to give a demo to your class or instructor.